akietorna/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy-html => copies all html files with a later version to parent directory 100-lets_move => moves all files starting with uppercase to tmp/u directory 101-clean_emacs => deletes all files that ends with ~
+14-copy-html => copies all html files with a later version to parent directory 100-lets_move => moves all files starting with uppercase to tmp/u directory 101-clean_emacs => deletes all files that ends with ~ 102-tree => creates the directories welcome welcome/to and welcome/to/school/ in current directory